 How much money can you make selling stickers?

-Factoring in everything – cost of stickers, shipping, packaging (I use tissue paper and an envelope, plus a business card, and I give a free sticker with every order), and Etsy or other shop fees can add up quickly.
+Factoring in everything – stickers, shipping, packaging (I use tissue paper and an envelope, plus a business card, and I give a free sticker with every order), and Etsy or other shop fees, the costs can add up quickly.
 Be sure to add all of your expenses in, then some for your time, to come up with your pricing.

 If you figure you're paying about $1 per sticker if you order through Sticker Mule or Sticker Ninja, or you're paying about $.50 per sticker if you order through GotPrint, that's the start of your pricing formula.